privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 :::

 ## Europe should make the right move
 We think that the adoption of BBS+ signature schemes need more attention.
-We acknowledge the fact that hardware binding of these signature schemes within Trusted Execution Environments or HSM's.
+We acknowledge the fact that hardware binding of these signature schemes within Trusted Execution Environments or HSM's is a challenge, but workarounds are available.

 There have been modifications of BBS+ such as BBS# that make BBS Anonymous Credentials eIDAS 2.0 Compliant.
 Lots of effort is put into this from [Orange Open Source](https://opensource.orange.com/en/open-source-orange/).
 Essentially [BBS#](https://github.com/user-attachments/files/19198669/The_BBS_Sharp_Protocol.pdf) is a modification of BBS+ allowing group signatures and selective disclosure based on ECDSA.